monde-sistemas/pusher-websocket-delphi/README.md

 ## Usage

+Download the [last relase](https://github.com/monde-sistemas/pusher-websocket-delphi/releases/) zip package and add it to your project.

-Adds `PusherClient` to your uses clause.
+Add `PusherClient` to your unit uses clause.

 ```
 PusherClient := TPusherClient.GetInstance;